quantuminformation/test-recorder/README.md

-# angular-e2e-test-recorder
+# test-recorder
-Records e2e tests for both angular and angular 2.
+This is an ambitious project that aims to record integration tests for different frameworks.

+It currently supports Emberjs and am working on angular version

-This records the ways you interact with an angular application, and then generates the code to playback these actions and test results in an e2e test with protractor.
+This records the ways you interact with your application, and then generates the code to playback these actions inside a test runner like qunit or protractor.
 The idea is to save you time writing these tests by hand.

-You should only add this script to your app when your app behaves as expected (happy flow) as then you will have the tests generated for expected behaviour
+You should only add the relevant script to your app when your app behaves as expected (happy flow) as then you will have the tests generated for expected behaviour.

 ###Current UI interactions that are recorded for acceptance tests: